-For half term we headed off with our friends to the Santhiya Resort on Koh Yao Yai for 4 nights followed by 3 nights back in Phuket at the Indigo Pearl Resort.
+For half term, we headed off with our friends to the Santhiya Resort on Koh Yao Yai for four nights followed by three nights back in Phuket at the Indigo Pearl Resort.
 We chose the Santhiya on Koh Yao Yai as we wanted to visit an island we hadn’t yet been to but that wasn’t too far away!
 I couldn’t really be bothered this time with lots of transfers and waiting around, we just wanted to get somewhere quickly and relax!

 I saw this resort over on Live Less Ordinary and knew we should give it a go.
 We flew into Phuket airport but had been too late to book our transfers to Koh Yao Yai with the hotel so we figured we’d wing it and make our own way there…